Benchmarks & Industry Insights

 Set objectives and build targeting strategy

-Every campaign starts with a clear funnel goal and a matching bid strategy.
-Reddit offers three campaign types aligned to different goals:
+Reddit offers campaign types aligned to different goals:

 • Building early-stage awareness?
-Select Reddit's Awareness campaign and bid on CPM (cost per thousand impressions).
-You'll pay for eyeballs, not clicks, maximizing how many people in your target audience see your brand.
+Select Awareness campaign and bid on CPM.
+You'll pay for eyeballs, not clicks.

 • Driving traffic to landing pages or gated content?
 Select Traffic campaign and bid on CPC.
-You'll only pay when someone actually clicks through to your landing page or content.
+You pay when someone clicks through.

 • Capturing demo requests, sign-ups, or conversions?
-Select Conversions campaign and use cost per acquisition (CPA) bidding.
-Reddit's algorithm optimizes for completed actions like demo requests or sign-ups, and you only pay when someone converts.
+Select Conversions campaign and use oCPM bidding.
+Reddit's algorithm optimizes delivery toward users most likely to convert.

 Building your targeting foundation

-The platform separates itself from LinkedIn or Google through community-layered targeting.
+Reddit gets interesting when you use community-layered targeting.
 Anchor every campaign to one high-intent subreddit like r/sysadmin for IT ops software or r/salesoperations for enablement tools.
-Then, widen with Interest targeting only if delivery runs thin.
-This maintains relevance while giving the auction room to find prospects.
+Then widen with Interest or Keyword targeting only if delivery runs thin.

-Balance reach and precision by structuring campaigns so each ad group tests a single targeting variable.
-Keep subreddit, interest, and lookalike audiences in separate ad sets.
-When reports show r/devops beating interest audiences, you know exactly where to move your budget.
+Test one targeting variable per ad group.
+Keep subreddit, interest, keyword, and lookalike audiences in separate ad sets.
+If reports show r/devops beating interest audiences, you know exactly where to move budget.

 Find the right subreddits